 Prof. Aggrey Ambali is currently serving as Head of Science, Technology and Innovation Hub (NSTIH) at the New Partnership for Africa's Development (NEPAD) Agency, where he oversees development and implementation of programs in education, health, and science and technology.

-Abdoulaye Yero Baldé is the Minister of Higher Education and Scientific Research of the Republic of Guinea.
+Mr. Abdoulaye Yero Baldé is the Minister of Higher Education and Scientific Research of the Republic of Guinea.
 Mr. Baldé has an extensive professional experience spanning over twenty years in government, academia, international organization and private sector.

 Ms. Kabir Sonia is currently the Founder, Chairman & CEO of SBK Tech Ventures.
 Sonia is also the Founder, Chairman and CEO of SBK Foundation - her “Not for profit” entity which believes in empowering rural communities with Technology.

-Professor Zakri has been Science Adviser to the Prime Minister of Malaysia since 2010.
+Prof. Zakri has been Science Adviser to the Prime Minister of Malaysia since 2010.
 His other concurrent roles include: Joint Chairman, Malaysian Industry-Government Group for High Technology (MIGHT) and Chairman, Malaysian Biotechnology Corporation (BIOTECHCORP).

-Fekitamoela ‘Utoikamanu, a Tongan national, took up her appointment as the United Nations High Representative for Least Developed Countries, Landlocked Developing Countries and Small Island Developing States in May 2017.
+Ms. Fekitamoela ‘Utoikamanu, a Tongan national, took up her appointment as the United Nations High Representative for Least Developed Countries, Landlocked Developing Countries and Small Island Developing States in May 2017.
 Prior to taking up her position with the United Nations, she was the Chief Executive Officer of the Ministry of Tourism in Tonga.